vu-societal-analyics/societal-analytics-lab-website/_team/sofia-gil-clavel.md

 weight: 3
 ---

-Hi!
-I am a Researcher, Research Engineer, and Lab Manager at the Societal Analytics Lab
+Sofia Gil-Clavel – Researcher, Research Engineer, and Lab Manager at the Societal Analytics Lab.

-Previously, I was a researcher at TU Delft working on the SC3 project.

-I obtained my Ph.D. from the Max Planck Institute for Demographic Research, Germany, and the University of Groningen, Netherlands (link).
+I obtained my PhD from the Max Planck Institute for Demographic Research, Germany, and the University of Groningen, Netherlands.
 Before, I studied actuarial science at the National Autonomous University of Mexico (UNAM), and I have a M.Sc. in Computer Science from the Mathematical Research Center of Mexico (CIMAT).

 You can find more info about me [here](https://sofiag1l.github.io/).